US Democracy ?

 GOP billionaires despise democracy...so without a fight we may not have it much longer.
 They attack media, undermine elections, pack the Courts, empower corporations, expand the military, pass harsher laws, bust unions, make education expensive, spread their ideology disguised as philanthropy to dodge taxes, attempt to privatise everything from schools, prisons, Social Security, Medicare, public land, and infrastructure.
 Since they are solidifying their gains, it is not clear that the system is self-correcting.

-To pay for tax gifts to the wealthy including elimination of the inheritance tax, Republicans cut healthcare, Medicaid, meals on wheels, social supports. block consumer protections, oppose the CFPB, scrap the fiduciary rule, ignore anti-trust, make student loans more expensive, weaken privacy, cancel net neutrality.
-They favor corporations to extract as much money from people as they can.
+To pay for tax gifts to the wealthy including elimination of the inheritance tax, Republicans cut healthcare, Medicaid, meals on wheels, social supports. block consumer protections, oppose the CFPB, scrap the fiduciary rule, ignore anti-trust, make student loans more expensive, weaken privacy, cancel net neutrality, and increase the debt ceiling.
+They allow corporations to extract as much money from people as they can.

 Agencies are being dismantled by political appointees who oppose their very purpose.
 Republicans stated goal is the 'deconstruction of the administrative State.'
 Deregulation makes corporations unaccountable so they can continue union busting, fossil fuel pollution, financial recklessness.
 Rule by corporations is Fascism.
 The Fascist State functions for the oligarchy, and doesn't much care about the people.